maleckicoa/Disaster-Response-Project/README.md

 The End result of the Project is a Web App which takes text messages as input, and outputs the category/categories which are corresponding to the message content.

 The model used was Random Forest Classification.
-Please note that I have faced serious time issues when training the model.
+Please note that I have faced time issues when training the model.
 Therefore the model was finaly trained on around 3K observations, although the data set hold 25K+ observations.
 Also I have applied the Grid Search in order to find the best parameters for the model, but due to time issues only some parameter values could be tested.
 I strongly encourage anyone who might have adequate processing power and would like to continue working on this project, to train the model on the whole training set and also to include more parameters in the Grid Search.

 The overall perfomance was low with about 55% in Averaged Balanced Accuracy (This is the average accuracy score across 35 categories; Note that Accuracy used was Balanced Accuracy, because the data set is havily unbalanced).
 However other algorithms might show better performance, but are harder to train. (e.g. SVM model showed 64% Average balanced Accuracy).
 For an overview of models which were used for experimentation please take a look at the the NLP-Disaster.ipynb file

+To run the Web App, type the follwing code in your terminal:

+"python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db"  # to clean & store data
+"python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl"                     # to train the data
+"python app/run.py" # to run the Web App
+ Finaly go to go to http://0.0.0.0:3001/ , where the App is hosted

 ## Licensing <a name="Licensing"></a>
 All credits for the datasets go to Figure Eight: https://www.figure-eight.com/